EliasPereirah/CerebrasChat/README.md

 # CerebrasChat: Open-Source Web Interface for Cerebras Inference API
-**New**: Check out the new project to chat not only with Gemini but with several other models, whether from OpenAI, Groq, Ollama, Cohere or Anthropic.
+**New**: Check out the new project to chat not only with "Cerebras models" but with several other models, whether from OpenAI, Groq, Ollama, Cohere or Anthropic.

 Link: https://github.com/EliasPereirah/OrionChat